On completion of the Master of Advanced Nursing the student will have achieved the following learning outcomes:

 The Master of Advanced Nursing is an 18-month program.

 The first year of study provides the opportunity for students to extend their existing nursing knowledge and develop skills in specialty practice.

-The second year of study builds on this specialisation by focusing on advanced practice skills and knowledge.
+The remainder of the course builds on this specialisation by focusing on advanced practice skills and knowledge.
 Specifically it will prepare students for clinical leadership roles in nursing and healthcare.